linkedin/transport/docs/transport-udfs-api.md

 ```

 ## The `StdUDF` API
-All Transportable UDF implementations (expressing UDF logic) extend the
+All Transport UDF implementations (expressing UDF logic) extend the
 `StdUDF` abstract class. `StdUDF` abstract class is the base class for
 more specific `StdUDF` abstract sub-classes that are specific to the
 number of UDF arguments, i.e., `StdUDF0`, `StdUDF1`, `StdUDF2`,